SAP/xml-tools/packages/xml-toolkit/README.md

 ## Support

-You can open [issues](https://github.com/SAP/xml-tools/issues) on Github.
+You can open [issues](https://github.com/SAP/xml-tools/issues) on GitHub.

 ## Contributing